aleldaa/phase-1-project/README.md

 ## The Filminator

 ### Page Layout
-- View list of the top 9 movies
+- View list of movies
 - Click on a movie to get the movies details
   - Movie poster
   - Movie title